 Now, depending on the size of the grow space, it’s time to choose the best feminized or autoflowering cannabis seeds for your grow room.

-Luckily, we’ve covered this subject, and you can find it by heading over to Step 3 in our Grow Bible.
+Luckily, we’ve covered this subject, and you can find it by heading over to Step 3 in our Grow Guide, or head straight to our Best Cannabis Seeds Buyer’s Guide.
 However, let’s briefly touch upon the issue since you’re already here.

 Here’s a simple way to choose marijuana seeds based on the indoor grow room’s available space.